coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 gain the benefit of the power in the current round.
 Manifesting this power is an immediate action, like manifesting a quickened power, and it counts toward the normal limit of one quickened power per round.
-You can manifest this power when it isn't your turn (if you are grappled).
+You can manifest this power when it isn’t your turn (if you are grappled).

 **Augment:** For every 4 additional power points you spend, the enhancement bonus on your grapple checks increases by 2.